Anna Cathcart

-Anna Cathcart (born June 16, 2003) is a Canadian actress who gained widespread recognition for playing Kitty Song-Covey in Netflix's To All the Boys film series (2018–2021) and in the character’s own spin-off show XO, Kitty (2023−present).
-She began her career as a child actress, starring as Agent Olympia in the PBS Kids/TVOKids series Odd Squad (2016–2019) for which she won a Canadian Screen Award.
+Anna Cathcart (born June 16, 2003) is a Canadian actress who began her career as a child actress, starring as Agent Olympia in the PBS Kids/TVOKids series Odd Squad (2016–2019) for which she won a Canadian Screen Award.
 Cathcart also played Dizzy Tremaine in the Disney Channel films Descendants 2 (2017) and Descendants 3 (2019) and the titular role in the Brat web series Zoe Valentine (2019).
+She gained widespread recognition as a teenager for playing Kitty Song-Covey in Netflix's To All the Boys film series (2018–2021) and in the character’s own spin-off show XO, Kitty (2023−present).

 Early life and education

-Anna Cathcart was born on June 16, 2003 in Vancouver, British Columbia.
+Cathcart was born on June 16, 2003 in Vancouver, British Columbia.
 She is of Chinese and Irish descent, and has an older sister.

 She graduated from high school in 2021, and has described her school experience as "like having two full-time jobs at once".
 On the set of Odd Squad, she and her castmates were tutored in two-hour blocks.
 As of 2023, Cathcart attends the University of British Columbia majoring in sociology and creative writing.